 This intensive, online workshop provides a space for writers to complete unfinished projects and share them with their peers in a supportive critiquing environment.
 They will also discuss issues of craft, the writing life, submissions, networking, and netiquette.
 While we do not presume to “finish” our writers, we do aim to help them polish their skills on and off the page.

-Over the course of sixteen weeks, participants will submit four stories for review, receive feedback, and have further opportunities to revise.
+Over the course of twelve weeks, participants will submit three stories for review, receive feedback, and have further opportunities to revise.
 Assigned reading will include published stories that address specific questions of craft, as well as essays and editorials in the field.
 While some conversations might bend particularly toward speculative fiction, experimental and realist writers are also welcome to join Finishing School.

 As with any Storied Imaginarium course, this intense practicum has been created with the intention of creating a safe community for discussion and feedback in a semi-formal fiction workshop setting.
 Although this course has been created primarily for writers working at an intermediate level, it’s open to all writers looking to develop their craft and finish their stories.